 - (1) Applicant for registration goes to the supervisors of the checklist.

 Supervisors check to ensure the individual is not already registered and on the checklist. - (2) If the individual is already registered to vote, but is not in the correct voting place, the supervisor will direct the individual to the correct town or ward. - (3) Applicant presents proof of qualification as a voter for that polling place. - (4) Either the applicant or supervisor fills out a voter registration form (July 2016 version) by printing legibly.
 The applicant is directed to read the affidavit and sign the affidavit section of the form.
 RSA 654:12.

-- (5) If the applicant does not have proof of identity, age, or citizenship with him or her, the applicant completes a Qualified Voter Affidavit.
-If the applicant does not have proof of domicile with him or her, the applicant completes a Domicile Affidavit. - (6) For an applicant who does not have photo identification, register the applicant based on the Qualified Voter Affidavit.
-Send the newly registered voter to the "No Photo ID Start Here" table.
-If the moderator, clerk, or a supervisor does not verify the person's identity, the applicant must complete a Challenged Voter Affidavit and have a photo taken after registering and before obtaining a ballot.
-Those with a religious objection to having their photo taken must complete a Religious Objection Affidavit. - (7) If an applicant with documents proving qualifications also offers a Qualified Voter or Domicile Affidavit, do not add the affidavit to the voter's record or enter the affidavit in ElectioNet.
-Affidavit use documented in ElectioNet causes follow-up that is unnecessary if the voter presented proof documents. - (8) Once the registration form is completed, the supervisor directs the voter to the ballot clerks.
+If the applicant does not have proof of identity, age, or citizenship with him or her, the applicant completes a Qualified Voter Affidavit.
+If the applicant does not have proof of domicile with him or her, the applicant completes a Domicile Affidavit.

+- (5) An applicant who completes a Qualified Voter Affidavit to prove identity must be sent to the "No Photo ID Start Here" table.
+The applicant must have a photo taken in order to register to vote.
+The photo must be attached to the Qualified Voter Affidavit.
+A notation must be made on the Challenged Voter Affidavit indicating that the photo has been attached. - (6) If an applicant with documents proving qualifications also offers a Qualified Voter or Domicile Affidavit, do not add the affidavit to the voter's record or enter the affidavit in Electio Net.
+Affidavit use documented in Electio Net causes follow-up that is unnecessary if the voter presented proof documents. - (7) Once the registration form is completed, the supervisor directs the voter to the ballot clerks.
 By providing a New Voter Authorization Form or otherwise communicating with the ballot clerks, ensure the voter's name, address, and party affiliation get written on the checklist.
-See sample New Voter Authorization Form at page 302.
+See sample New Voter Authorization Form at page 341.